If you are new to looking for evidence of badgers, it can seem that there is

 (such as an old log which obstructs a pathway).

-used badger tracks through woodland and fields.
+used badger tracks through woodland.

 - These may have been used by many generations of badgers.

 - Check for evidence when the path crosses a boundary; as there may

 be badger hair on barbed-wire fences or rough wooden slats or

 uprights.
 There may also be evidence of footprints near the